-Ramakrishna beach, more popularly known as RK beach in Visakhapatnam is located in the heart of city’s coastline.
-If you stand in the middle, on the right you can see the Dolphin’s Nose and on the left you can see the INS Kursura parked just by the sea.
-Beach gets its name from the Ramakrishna Ashram that is located across the road from the beach and I assume may have one of the first public buildings there to lend the beach its name.
+Ramakrishna Beach, more popularly known as RK Beach in Visakhapatnam is located in the heart of the city’s coastline.
+If you stand in the middle, on the right you can see the Dolphin’s Nose, and on the left, you can see the INS Kursura parked just by the sea.
+Beach gets its name from the Ramakrishna Ashram which is located across the road from the beach and I assume may have one of the first public buildings there to lend the beach its name.

-One evening we just strolled past the beach after visiting the Naval Museum and Submarine museum, and it was a pleasure to see the various art installations on the beach.
+One evening we just strolled past the beach after visiting the Naval Museum and Submarine Museum, and it was a pleasure to see the various art installations on the beach.
 I have not seen this anywhere else in India.
 There were mermaids and maidens at the base of the lampposts.
 There is a park that has sculptures that imitate the Buddhist sculptures reminding the visitors that Buddhism flourished in this place in the past, and there is a monastery not too far from this beach.

-Sculptures along RK Beach.
+Sculptures along RK Beach

-There are modern sculptures depicting kids, traditional ones depicting fishermen with their boats and cultural ones depicting conch shells.
+There are modern sculptures depicting kids, traditional ones depicting fishermen with their boats, and cultural ones depicting conch shells.
 There are small temples or statues providing a bit of divinity.
 I would not say they are the best art installations you would see, but nonetheless, add color to the beachside and break the monotony.

-Many small parks are maintained between the road and the beach, where you can sit and admire the beach from a safe distance and I think it is a great place for both the too young and the too old.
+Many small parks are maintained between the road and the beach, where you can sit and admire the beach from a safe distance and I think it is a great place for both the too-young and the too old.
 VUDA, the local authority that maintains most of these parks is doing a great job at maintaining these parks.

-Rocky RK Beach.
+Rocky RK Beach

-From nature’s perspective beaches in and around Visakhapatnam are rocky and not too safe for swimming or even venturing into.
+From nature’s perspective, beaches in and around Visakhapatnam are rocky and not too safe for swimming or even venturing into.
 There can be rocks with a sudden cliff and the sea is also not too gentle.
 Seen from a distance, rocks create beautiful landscapes.
-There is even a memorial on top of a rock that is like signature rock outcropping of this beach.
+There is even a memorial on top of a rock that is like a signature rock outcropping of this beach.

-Lively Evenings at RK Beach, Visakhapatnam.
+Lively Evenings at Ramakrishna Beach

-In the evening, the beach comes alive when people come there for their evening walk, to have a small snack by the beach or to just breathe some fresh air.
+In the evening, the beach comes alive when people come here for their evening walk, to have a small snack by the beach, or to just breathe some fresh air.
 The curio shops, especially those of seashell items came up.
-Pushcarts or kiosks with chaats and snacks came up, as did the games counters.
+Pushcarts or kiosks with chaats and snacks came up, as did the game counters.
 We met an old man who had painted himself as Gandhi Ji with a donation box in front.
 This is something that is seen quite often in Europe but not much in India.
 As tourists, the movement of ships on the horizon itself is a pleasure to watch.